Bone Morphogenic Protein

 One of the biggest benefits to BMP is that it is much less invasive than regular bone grafting procedures.
 Because of this, recovery time is generally shorter.
 There is less bleeding, pain, and swelling, as well as a reduced risk of post-surgical complications.
 Also, your body produces its bone material, eliminating the risk of rejection.
 One of the biggest disadvantages to BMP, however, is that it tends to cost more than traditional bone grafting.
 During your consultation, we go over all of your grafting options, including BMP and traditional grafting, to help determine what the best option is for you.

-While dental implants are an incredibly popular treatment with a high success rate, they depend significantly on the condition of your jawbone for stability.
+While dental implants are an incredibly popular treatment with a high success rate, a patient's candidacy for treatment depend significantly on the condition of your jawbone for stability.
 Bone morphogenic protein can help to restore strength to your jawbone, helping to increase the success rate of dental implants.
 For more information, and to find out if bone morphogenic protein is right for you, call Karl Zeren DDS at (410) 316-6141 today.

 We appreciate all that you do